 - Advertisement Mode-Select one of the following ways to advertise the IP management address of the device: - Auto Advertise-Specifies that the software automatically chooses a management address to advertise from all the IP addresses of the device.
 In case of multiple IP addresses, the software chooses the lowest IP address among the dynamic IP addresses.
-If there are no dynamic addresses, the software chooses the lowest IP address among the static IP addresses. - None-Do not advertise the management IP address. - Manual Advertise-Select this option and the management IP address to be advertised.
-We recommend you select this option when the device is configured with multiple IP addresses. - IP Address-If Manual Advertise was selected, select the Management IP address from the addresses provided.
+If there are no dynamic addresses, the software chooses the lowest IP address among the static IP addresses. - None-Do not advertise the management IP address. - Manual Advertise-Select this option and the management IP address to be advertised. - IP Address-If Manual Advertise was selected, select the Management IP address from the addresses provided.